-IoT Connectivity: 4 Latest Standards That Will Shape 2020 and Beyond
+IoT Connectivity: 4 Standards That Will Shape 2020 and Beyond

-Connectivity is fundamental to the Internet of Things (IoT) and it’s no exaggeration to say that the wireless technology selected has a profound impact on the success of any IoT initiative.
+IoT connectivity is fundamental and it’s no exaggeration to say that the wireless technology selected has a profound impact on the success of any IoT initiative.
 That’s why tech leaders are constantly on the hunt for the latest wireless trends and technologies to unveil potential business values and adoption opportunities.
 For those looking to stay ahead of the wireless curve, in this blog we identify four emerging IoT connectivity standards that are poised to shape the digital landscape in 2020 and beyond.

 1. Standard-based LPWAN